 Black beans and rice.
 A step up from the classic, these rice and beans are jazzed up with zesty lime and herbaceous cilantro.

 Atlantic salmon marinated in mojo.
 Citrusy, garlicky, luscious, tender, omega 3 packed salmon with hints of smoky char from the grill.
-This mojo grilled salmon is loaded with flavor and has become my preferred way to eat my favorite fish.
+This grilled mojo salmon is loaded with flavor and has become my preferred way to eat my favorite fish.

 Salsa.
 But not just any plain ‘ole salsa, grilled corn and tomato salsa.
 This salsa is fresh, summery and packed with buttery kernels of corn and juicy, plump tomatoes.